vandroogenbroeckmarc/doi2bib/README.md

 > }

 Also:
 - Titles provided by google do not handle capitalized letters properly.
-For example, “Gaussian” should always be “{G}ausssian”.
+For example, “Gaussian” should always be “{Gausssian}” (or “{G}ausssian”).
 - authors lists are truncated, see
 > @inproceedings{giancola2022soccernet,
 > title={SoccerNet 2022 Challenges Results},